 Named in 1881 most likely after a corruption of Perwich, after former local estate owners.
-Indeed in 1664 the estate of Robert Perwich ( – August 31, 1676) was the largest of all in the Hackney area and was a local schoolmaster.
-Or perhaps Susanna Perwich, his daughter-in-law, who became the subject of a book extolling the rights of women’s education.
-The book, The virgins pattern, in the exemplary life and lamented death of Mrs. Susanna Perwich, daughter of Mr. Robert Perwich, who departed this life … July 3, 1661 published at the earn[est] request of divers that knew her well, for the use and benefit of others by John Batchiler, “a neer relation” was published in the year of her death.
-The modest yellowbrick terraces that make up Perch, April, and Seal streets, were built by John Grover between 1881 to 1886.
+Indeed in 1664 the estate of Robert Perwich (died August 31, 1676), a local schoolmaster, was the largest of all in the Hackney area.
+Susanna Perwich, his daughter-in-law, became the subject of a book extolling the rights of women’s education.
+The book, The virgins pattern was published by John Batchiler in 1661, the year of her untimely death at the age of 25.
+The modest yellow brick terraces that make up Perch, April, and Seal streets, were built by John Grover between 1881 to 1886.